Walvis Bay Airport: History

-In April 2018, Westair Aviation flies scheduled services to six new destinations in Namibia and South Africa.
+In April 2018, Westair Aviation operated scheduled services to six new destinations in Namibia and South Africa.

-Due to flight performance and headwinds, Airlink in March 2019 has decided to re-direct its technical fuel-stop in Windhoek to Walvis Bay International Airport, a move which would accommodate more passengers on the final leg to Saint Helena Airport.
-The airline has resumed its Johannesburg-service to the island in late March 2022, again landing in Walvis Bay briefly for re-fueling purposes.
+Due to flight performance and headwinds, Airlink in March 2019 decided to redirect its technical fuel-stop in Windhoek to Walvis Bay International Airport, a move which would accommodate more passengers on the final leg to Saint Helena Airport.
+The airline resumed its Johannesburg service to the island in late March 2022, again landing in Walvis Bay briefly for re-fueling purposes.

 Facilities

 The airport resides at an elevation of 299 ft above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 3500 × 30 m.
 The facility complies with International Civil Aviation Organisation (ICAO) standards.
-Also included with the rehabilition of the airport was the construction of a polymer perimeter fence which protects the facility from coastal weather conditions.
+Included with the rehabilition of the airport was the construction of a polymer perimeter fence which protects the facility from coastal weather conditions.
 This addition was the first of its kind for the country.

 Upgrades

 Since 2007, the airport has received upgrades to its air traffic control equipment, instrument landing systems, and runway lighting, as well as a runway extension at both ends.

 The Walvis Bay Airport hub was set to become the country's second international airport during 2016.

 The airport provides air freight services, bonded warehouses, cold storage warehouse, space storage depots, freight handling facilities and any service-related industries normally associated with airports.

-The new airport features a Category 3C runway, and despite shortening the runway, it is still able to accommodate larger equipment such as the Boeing 737-200.
+The new airport features a Category 3C runway, and despite shortening the runway, it is still able to accommodate larger equipment such as the Boeing 737-200, and the larger Airbus A340, which landed at the airport in May 2024.
 The newly installed avionics (lighting) and landing system allows aircraft movements during poor weather conditions.
 This feature has placed Walvis Bay Airport at the forefront of airport technology in Southern Africa, especially where coastal, overcast conditions prevail.
-Namibia Airports Company (NAC) upgraded the facility, which has the capacity to handle 200 passengers an hour and one million passengers a year.
+Namibia Airports Company (NAC) has upgraded the facility, which has the capacity to handle 200 passengers an hour and one million passengers a year.
 The new terminal, which has been inaugurated in July 2016, meets international standards in terms of operational safety/security and functional efficiency, as well as cargo processing.